Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 **2.** CSS3: Language used to make the website look appealing. https://www.w3.org/Style/CSS/Overview.en.html

 **3.** Bootstrap: The world’s most popular framework for building responsive, mobile-first sites.
-I used a few of its features to create this website for example: carousel, accordion, fixed-top, fixed-bottom, img-fluid, navbar collapse/expand, form, modal, close icon, rows, columns, containers,displays. https://getbootstrap.com/
+I used a few of its features to create this website for example: carousel, accordion, fixed-top, fixed-bottom, img-fluid, navbar collapse/expand, form, modal, close icon, rows, columns, containers, displays. https://getbootstrap.com/

 **4.** Gitpod: An online IDE ready-to-code dev environments for your GitHub or GitLab project with a single click.. https://www.gitpod.io/